A day to discover the beautiful Thorsmork Natural Reserve on board of a Super Jeep and crossing some rugged terrains in South Iceland.

 You know the one!
 The towering glacier-capped strata volcano Eyjafjallajokull is probably the most famous volcano in the world today.

-On March 20, 2010, after being dormant for more than 180 years, Eyjafjallajokull began spewing molten lava in an uninhabited area in southwest Iceland.
-On April 14, 2010, after a brief intermission, the volcano resumed erupting from the top crater in the center of the glacier causing flooding which required an evacuation of 800 people.
+On March 20, 2010, after being dormant for more than 180 years, Eyjafjallajokull began spewing molten lava in an uninhabited area in south-west Iceland.
+On April 14, 2010, after a brief intermission, the volcano resumed erupting from the top crater in the centre of the glacier causing flooding which required an evacuation of 800 people.
+This second eruption threw volcanic ash several kilometres up in the atmosphere, which led to air travel disruption in north-west Europe for six days from 15 April to 21 April 2010 and again, in May 2010, including the closure of airspace over many parts of Europe.
+The eruptions also created electrical storms.
+On 23 May 2010, the London Volcanic Ash Advisory Commission declared the eruption to have stopped.
+The volcano continued to have several earthquakes daily, with volcanologists watching the volcano closely.
+As of August 2010, Eyjafjallajökull was considered dormant.

 Today the aftermath of the volcanic eruption can be seen in Thorsmork Glacier Valley, the natural oasis that lies just behind the volcano.